 During the 1912-1913 winter season, 474 Beacon was the home of James T. Barron and his wife, Elizabeth (Nixon) Barron.
 They had lived at the Hotel Vendôme during the previous season.
 James Barron was owner of the Thlinket Packing Company in Portland, Oregon, operators of fish canneries.
 They lived in Portland and frequently summered in Alaska, where he had business interests.
 From about 1912, they spent the winter seasons in Boston where their son, Robert J. Barron, was in school, and their daughter, Anna Marie Barron, was introduced into society.

-Katherine Pierce continued to own 474 Beacon.
-She died in March of 1913 in Algiers and her will was contested by her paternal aunt, Mrs. Martha Willard (Pierce) Boardman, the widow of William Bartlett Boardman (called “Margaret W. Boardman” in the April 7, 1915, Boston Globe article on the litigation).
-Katherine Pierce left all of her household effects to her maternal aunt, Miss Helen Collamore, and did not mention Mrs. Boardman.
+Katharine Pierce died in March of 1913 in Algiers.
+Her will was contested by paternal aunt, Martha Willard (Pierce) Boardman, the widow of William Bartlett Boardman (called “Margaret W. Boardman” in the April 7, 1915, Boston Globe article on the litigation).
+Katharine Pierce left all of her household effects to her maternal aunt, Miss Helen Collamore, and did not mention Mrs. Boardman.
 In addition to substantial charitable bequests, she also left a large bequest to her second cousin, Frank Stanley White (the son Charles Goddard White and Katharine Stanley Pierce, daughter of Nathaniel Pierce’s brother, Thomas Cary Willard Pierce).
-He was a lawyer and also was Katherine Pierce’s executor.
-Martha Boardman alleged that she was misled as to her rights by Mr. White, and challenged the will.
+He was a lawyer and also was Katharine Pierce’s executor.
+Martha Boardman alleged that Katharine Pierce had been misled as to her rights by Mr. White, and challenged the will.
 She subsequently withdrew her suit.
 She died in January of 1915, and in early April of 1915, the court ordered that all of the papers associated with the proceeding be removed from the files.
 Helen Collamore died later in April of 1915.

-The Boston Globe article also notes that “Francis R. Hart’s estate on Central av, Milton, has been transferred to Mr. Little.”
+The transaction was reported by the Boston Globe on June 16, 1916, which indicated the property had been purchased by Francis Russell Hart.
+It also noted that “Francis R. Hart’s estate on Central av, Milton, has been transferred to Mr. Little.”
 The Milton estate “comprises two acres of land with beautiful lawns and gardens, and large mansion house of 21 rooms, four baths, with stable and garage.”